Account Management Skills & Building Key Relationships Workshop

 They must be skilled at building and maintaining relationships and engaging in negotiations that result in mutually beneficial outcomes.
 A strategic account management approach is a company-wide initiative and all employees must adopt a customer-centric mindset to make this succeed.
 The account manager owns the relationship with the client and that person is the lead in all discussions, responsible for developing that business over the coming months and years.

-For further information about the availability of the Account Management Skills and Building Key Relationships Workshop in your area of South East England, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Account Management Skills and Building Key Relationships Workshop in Lincolnshire, London or Kent contact us now on 0800 612 4826